4 Questions that Simplify Social Security Benefits

 Totally fine.
 If your clients are able to work until they reach retirement age, this is a great way to potentially increase their benefits in the long run.

-Retirement and social security are complex topics, but there are ways to make these subjects less intimidating for clients.
-Start your conversations with clients early and review common terminology and questions so they feel educated and ready to discuss their options.
-Then show clients what an optimized Social Security Strategy looks like for their retirement goals.
+Retirement and social security are complex topics, but there are ways to make these subjects less intimidating.
+Start by having your conversations early, and review common terminology and questions so you feel educated and ready to discuss your options.
+Then see what an optimized Social Security Strategy looks like for your retirement goals.